Solid materials

 Douglas fir, untreated

-Douglas fir is resistant to insects and fungal attack due to resins and oils contained in the wood.
-In addition, the wood has a high surface hardness.
+Douglas fir is resistant to insects and fungal attack due to the resins and oils contained in the wood.
+The wood also has a high surface hardness.

-We only use technically dried Douglas fir, some of which is finger-jointed along its length.
+We only use kiln-dried Douglas fir, some of which is finger-jointed along its length.

-If Douglas fir is not treated with glazes, a silvery gray patina forms on the surface over time.
-This protects against environmental influences without the need for costly wood care.
+If Douglas fir is not treated with stains, a silvery-grey patina forms on the surface over time.
+This protects against environmental influences without the need for extensive wood care.

 KVH, untreated

-In the case of solid structural timber (KVH), the individual pieces of wood are dried, scanned for defects, sorted and glued together weatherproof by finger-jointing.
+With solid structural timber (KVH), the individual pieces of wood are dried, scanned for defects, sorted and glued together using finger joints to make them weatherproof.

-We use untreated spruce wood, which must be protected against fungal and insect attack outdoors.
+We use untreated spruce wood, which must be protected against fungal and insect infestation outdoors.

-Only specially certified companies are allowed to produce solid structural timber (KVH).
+Only specially certified companies are permitted to produce solid structural timber (KVH).

-We use technically dried, endlessly glued, solid spruce wood
+We use technically dried, continuously glued, solid spruce wood

 Softwood,